 - Gray Reed Pro Bono Committee member

-- Named a Texas Rising Star by Texas Super Lawyers (a Thomson Reuters company) as published in Texas Monthly and Law & Politics magazines (2015-2017)
+- Named a Rising Star by Texas Super Lawyers (a Thomson Reuters company) as published in Texas Monthly and Texas Super Lawyers magazines (2015-2018)

 - Named a Houstonia Magazine Top Lawyer in Houston (2017)